pdgilbert/LoRaGPS/README.md

 ```
 Note that json files are sensitive to the use of double quotes rather than single quotes.
 If `TRACK.json` exists then `NOT_TRACK.json` is ignored and tracking is done on the
-indicated senser systems when their LoRa messages arrive.
+indicated sensor systems when their LoRa messages arrive.

 If `TRACK.json` does not exist but file `HOSTNAME_MMSIs.json` exist,
-then senser systems with hostname keys in `HOSTNAME_MMSIs.json` will be tracked unless
+then sensor systems with hostname keys in `HOSTNAME_MMSIs.json` will be tracked unless
 they are listed in `NOT_TRACK.json`.
 (The format of `NOT_TRACK.json` is the same as `TRACK.json`.)
 If `NOT_TRACK.json` does not exist then the full list of hostname keys